DeepakShinde13/git-hooks/README.md

 #### what is it?
 - Generally we follow 'feature/\<feature-name>' branching style to name our branches.
-- It really helps if you include \<feature-name> in the commit messgae too as a practice.
+- It really helps if you include \<feature-name> in the commit message too as a practice.
 - Adding <feature-name> manually requires a lot of efforts.
 This post will help you add that with a simple commit hook.

 ### Steps